Monroe Defense Attorney

 Free Initial Consultation

-Have you been charged with DUI, Assault DV or another crime in Monroe?
+Have you been charged with Assault / DV, DUI or another crime in Monroe?
 Call Evergreen Criminal Defense at (425) 355-5300 to schedule a free no-risk legal consultation and case evaluation.
 Attorney Phil Weinberg understands that your situation is unique.
 He will listen patiently as you describe what happened before offering his honest opinion of how he can help.
 Phil cares about his clients’ legal rights.

 About Monroe Courts & Arrests

 There are three courts that serve Monroe; a Municipal court, District court and Superior court.
 Monroe Municipal Court handles misdemeanors, gross misdemeanors, infractions and civil violations.
 It enforces the Monroe Municipal Code (MMC), which is similar (or in some sections identical) to the Revised Code of Washington (RCW).
-If you’re arrested by a Monroe Police officer for a crime like Drunk Driving / DUI or Assault DV, it is likely your case will be heard at Monroe Municipal Court.
+If you’re arrested by a Monroe Police officer for a crime like Assault / DV or Drunk Driving / DUI, it is likely that your case will be heard at Monroe Municipal Court.